 Students unfamiliar or uncomfortable with poetry often struggle to understand new poems.
 In many cases, students do not know how to analyze a poem, let alone the most effective steps with which to approach a challenging poem.
-When this is the case, simple mnemonic devices like SMILE can help them get started.
+When this is the case, simple mnemonic devices like SMILE can help them get started, and makes analyzing a poem easy and fun.

 SMILE is an acronym that helps students remember important aspects of a poem to interpret.
 Each letter stands for a separate poetic element as outlined below.